Frequently Asked Questions

 Q: What factors are considered in selecting applicants to interview for the Program?

 A: Applicants must meet admissions requirements for the School of Medicine, including MCAT scores, undergraduate and graduate academic records and letters of recommendation.
 Also a strong background in research is essential.
-Interviews are extended to applicants based on the above criteria.
+Interviews are extended to applicants based on the above criteria using a holistic approach.

 Q: What is the average GPA and MCATs of the students invited to interview?